Cashisgr8/CNIT-372-Final-Project-Spring-2023/README.md

 The get_returned_videos function requires userid to be inputted.
 The function will find user's watch history and find videos that the user watched more than 1 time.

 Question 8:
+For this procedure, you just need to run it in order to get the list of all channels that have a "Good" monetization status.
+It will output to the script output window in SQLDeveloper.

 Question 9:
 The get_genre_ratio procedure does not require user input other than execute.
 The procedure finds and outputs the like to view ratio and rounding it to 4 decimal points.
 The output is formatted to be in descending order.